Arthur-Milchior/anki-relation/README.md

 Allow to create a new of relations between notes.
 Burying sibling cards will now also bury cards of related note.
 This only work on computer, not on ios, android or ankiweb.

-To «relate» notes, in the browser, select each note you want in your new relation, and then press Ctrl+m (or notes>create a relation).
+To «relate» notes, in the browser, select each note you want in your new relation, and then press Ctrl+Alt+E (or edit>create a relation).
 A new relation will be created.

 To delete a relation r, just delete the tag relation_r.

-To see all cards related to some note, select this note in the browser, and do (note>see related notes), or Ctrl+r.
+To see all cards related to some note, select this note in the browser, and do (edit>see related notes), or Ctrl+Alt+Shift+E.

 ##Notes in multiple relations
 A note may belong to multiple relation.
 If a card of this note is seen, all cards of all of its relations will be buried.
 If you select a card belonging to three relations and then click on merge, the three relations will be merged.